Katharina Ribbeck

 Katharina Ribbeck is a German-American biologist.
 She is the Andrew (1956) and Erna Viterbi Professor of Biological Engineering at the Massachusetts Institute of Technology.
-She is known as one of the first researchers to study how mucus impacts microbial behavior.
-Ribbeck investigates both the function of mucus as a barrier to pathogens such as fungi, bacteria, and viruses and how mucus can be leveraged for therapeutic purposes.
-She has also studied changes that cervical mucus undergoes before birth, which may lead to a novel diagnostic for the risk of preterm birth.
+Known as one of the first researchers to study how mucus impacts microbial behavior, Ribbeck investigates both the function of mucus as a barrier to pathogens such as fungi, bacteria, and viruses and how mucus can be leveraged for therapeutic purposes without promoting antimicrobial resistance.
+She has also studied changes that cervical mucus undergoes before birth, informing potential diagnostic tools for assessing the risk of preterm birth.
+Building on this work, Ribbeck co-founded Tulip Biosciences, a platform company focused on the development of mucus-inspired biomaterials to support healthy functioning of the mucus barrier.

 Education

 Ribbeck received her B.S. in biology from the University of Heidelberg in 1998.
 During her senior year, she attended the University of California, San Diego, to study neurobiology for her diploma thesis.
 She earned her Ph.D. in biology, also from the University of Heidelberg, in 2001.

 Career

 Upon completing her Ph.D., Ribbeck continued her research as a postdoctoral scientist at the European Molecular Biology Laboratory in Heidelberg, Germany, and then Harvard Medical School.
 After her postdoctoral research, she moved to Harvard University as an independent Bauer Fellow in 2007, where she began to investigate how particles and bacteria move through mucus barriers.

 In 2010, Ribbeck moved to the Department of Biological Engineering at the Massachusetts Institute of Technology as an assistant professor.
 She attained tenure as a full professor in 2017.

+In 2025, Ribbeck co-founded Tulip Biosciences, a biotechnology research company that develops and produces mucin-mimetic biomaterials to restore the natural mucus barrier, focusing on vaginal health and antibiotic resistance.